TaylorMade TP5 vs. TP5x Golf Ball – Which One Is Perfect?

 Composition and Design

 The middle layer is known as the mantle and is made of materials such as rubber or ionomer.
-This middle part is responsible for controlling the spin and it adds distance to the ball.
-The core, which is located at the very center of the ball, is typically made of rubber or synthetic materials and it is responsible for determining the compression of the ball.
+This middle part is responsible for controlling the spin and it adds distance.
+The core, which is located at the very center, is typically made of rubber or synthetic materials and it is responsible for determining the compression.

 This affects the ball’s distance and feel.
 As you can see, there is much more to it than what initially meets the eye.
 A lot of thought and planning goes into design.